ART BLOG /

 This one’s unfinished … but it was nice to draw him again.

-I think in a years time, lilSOPHIE is going to look totally different.
+I think in years time, lilSOPHiE is going to look totally different.

-No eyes, super long legs, not abiding by the Chibi rules … she’s totally different to how I thought she’d be when I started this challenge, but I’m just letting her become whatever she wants to be :)
+No eyes, super long legs, not abiding by the Chibi rules … lilSOPHiE is totally different to how I thought she’d be when I started this challenge, but I’m just letting her become whatever she wants to be :)

 One Of Those Days

 I did page after page of little sketches on the bus this morning, and was so excited to go home and turn one into a digital sketch.

 Silhouettes, cast shadows, intense lightning; in my head it looks cool … I just couldn’t get onto the computer to do it.

 I still showed up and sketched though, which was the best I could do today :)